Why Are Debt Servicing Ratios Important When Applying for a Mortgage?

 Debt servicing ratios and your credit score

 Your debt servicing ratios do not directly affect your credit score but carrying a large amount of debt can negatively affect both.
 And lenders will look at both when assessing your mortgage application.
 The good news is that reducing your debt improves your credit score as well as your debt servicing ratios.
 Work with your mortgage broker to create a plan on how you will reduce your debt and improve your ratios.
-This informative credit video may be useful, straight from a seasoned underwriter.

 Your debt servicing ratios give lenders information about your ability to repay the money you borrowed while your credit score provides information about the way you manage credit.
 Do you make payments on time?
 Do you have a history of borrowing and repaying money?